This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 There are cars but the speed limit is slow, and you just have to watch out for the horse and carriage rides.

-Unlimited Biking have bikes for rent in various locations around NYC.
-They provide different options for the whole family, including helmets, baskets or bike bags, bike locks and a map of the park!
+Central Park Sightseeing has bikes for rent in various locations around the East Side and NYC.
+They provide different options for the whole family, including helmets, baskets or bike bags, bike locks, and a map of the park!

 Grab a cheap map and just wonder.